bjam24/bjam24/README.md

 ## Welcome to My GitHub Profile! 😎
 ### 🚀 About Me
 Hi, I'm Bart, a final-year Computer Science - Data Science student at AGH University of Science and Technology.
-My passion lies in Artificial Intelligence, Data Science and Algorithmic Trading.
+My passion lies in Artificial Intelligence, Data Science and Software Engineering.
 I thrive on solving complex problems and uncovering hidden patterns in data.

 I am someone who constantly sets new goals, explores diverse interests and demands continuous improvement from myself.
 Since childhood, I have followed a single principle: creating.
 Whether it's AI models, trading strategies or software solutions, I’m always building, innovating and pushing boundaries despite obstacles.
 ### 🔬 Areas of Interest